 - areas where the "solid" is really a surface patchwork

-Example: open shell boundary highlight
+Example: open shell (non-watertight) boundary highlight

-Preventing open shells (before they hit CAM)
+Preventing open shells (non-watertight) (before they hit CAM)

 You won't eliminate this class of problem entirely, but you can reduce it: